zdooder/sqlforcesh/README.md

 ## Motiviation

-SQLForce used to include such a shell, but recent versions seem to have abandoned it.
-I have come to rely on using the shell for various "quick and dirty" queries, so I've created this as a replacement.
+SQLForce used to include such a shell in its distribution, but recent versions no longer include it.
+Since I have come to rely on using the shell for various "quick and dirty" queries and updates, I've created this as a replacement.

+This code is not particularly elegant or clever, but if it works that's what I consider important.

 ## Installation

 Currently this needs the SQLForce package and terminaltables python module.

+There is a sample config in `sqlforcesh.ini-default` and `sqlforceshrc-default`.
+The script looks for them in your home directory.
+I built (and use) this on Linux, so Windows and Mac users are welcome to adjust as needed.